hydrodynamicstability/AndrewCarnegie/README.md

 I strongly recommend all statisticians read Breiman's "Two Cultures" paper.
 I am currently reading Kay and King's *Radical Uncertainty*, and in my opinion, the earlier parts of the book should also be recommended to all statisicians, as well as those who use data to make decisions.

 **Update, April 15, 2022:**  I have finished reading Kay and King's *Radical Uncertainty*.
 It is a blistering indictment of economic theory and practice.
 Statistics take a lot of collateral damage in the book, rightly so in my opinion.
 I reiterate my recommendation that every statistician read at least the earlier parts of the book.
+I end with two quotes from them.
+First, "Judgement cannot be avoided in a world of radical uncertainty.
+Remember the old adage:  only do what only you can do.
+We need to apply that to human reasoning in worlds of radical uncertainty.
+We have no need to fear computers; we should use them.
+To do that requires judgement.
+Good judgement cannot be summarised in twelve rules for life, seven habits of effective people, or even twenty-one lessons for the twenty-first century."

+Second, they write "People who know only economics do not know much about economics."
+I think the same applies for statistics!